Omokanye/Osave-Me/README.md

->[!IMPORTANT]
->**🚨 Notice: Project No Longer Maintained 🚨**
->
->As of **Nov 5th, 2024**, this project is no longer maintained by the original developers.
-No further updates, bug fixes, or support will be provided.
->
->- **Pull Requests and Issues**: We will not be reviewing or merging pull requests, nor responding to issues or discussions.
->
->- **Forking and Future Development**: In accordance with the [GPL-3.0 License](LICENSE), you are encouraged to **fork this repository** to continue development independently.
-You are free to modify, distribute, and release your own versions under the same license.
->
 >- **Disclaimer of Liability**:
 >  - **"As-Is" Basis**: This software is provided on an "as-is" basis without any warranties or conditions of any kind, either express or implied.
 >  - **No Liability**: The original maintainers shall not be liable for any claims, damages, or other liabilities arising from the use, modification, or distribution of this software.